Dirtbusters cleaning services

 What payment methods do you accept?

-We can take cash, Paypal, cheque, bank transfer, credit cards, debit cards, American Express, Apple Pay, Samsung Pay and Google Pay.
+We take cash, Paypal, bank transfer, credit cards, debit cards, American Express, Apple Pay, Samsung Pay and Google Pay.

 How long does a carpet take to dry?